• Skip to main content

 Traditional Societies instinctively put great importance on foods high in Vitamin K2.

-These sacred foods were consumed in larger quantities by young couples preparing to conceive.
 In addition, pregnant and breastfeeding women, growing children, and the elderly received more to preserve health during these critical times of life.

 Sufficient Vitamin K2 along with the other critical fat-soluble activators A and D are especially important for pregnant women to consume to ensure healthy babies.

-Please note that Vitamin K1 from leafy greens is a different nutrient!
+It is important to note that Vitamin K1 from leafy greens is a different nutrient!
 It is not the same as Vitamin K2 found in the sacred foods of traditional cultures.

-The best food sources of Vitamin K2 are grass-fed dairy products, emu oil, gouda, and brie cheese, and natto, a very strong-tasting fermented soy product with roots in Japan.
+The best food sources of Vitamin K2 are grass-fed dairy products, emu oil, gouda, brie cheese, and natto, a very strong-tasting fermented soy product with roots in Japan.

 Vitamin K2 from animal sources is MK-4, while K2 produced by bacterial fermentation as found in natto or cheese is MK-7.

-Getting Vitamin K2 in the Diet is Difficult
+Getting Enough Vitamin K2 in the Diet

-Unfortunately, even if one consumes plenty of grass-fed dairy, getting enough K2 in the diet is still very much a challenge.
+Unfortunately, even if one consumes plenty of grass-fed dairy, getting enough K2 in the diet is still a challenge.
 This is due to the worrisome depletion of our soils which will take generations to repair.

 Consider that the spring butter of the traditional Alpine living Swiss was an orange color.
 Grass-fed spring butter today is at best deep yellow.

-No doubt, the soil that produced the rapidly growing spring grass that the Alpine cows grazed upon was much higher in nutrients in order to produce orange butter which the Swiss reverently placed in bowls with wicks to burn in their Churches.
+No doubt, the soil that produced the rapidly growing spring grass that the Alpine cows grazed upon was much higher in nutrients to produce orange butter which the Swiss reverently placed in bowls with wicks to burn in their Churches.

 This is concerning especially if you are taking Vitamin D or calcium supplements.
-Sufficient K2 is necessary to prevent arterial calcification when intake of these synergistic nutrients is high.
+Sufficient K2 is necessary to prevent arterial calcification when the intake of these synergistic nutrients is high.

 The good news is that Vitamin K2 has no known toxicity.
-Thus, adding a daily supplement taken with food to improve absorption really has no downside.
+Thus, adding a daily supplement taken with food to improve absorption has no downside.

 MK-7 vs MK-4